OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-03.md

 ## Luke 3:6

-> And all flesh shall see the salvation of God.’”
+> And all of mankind shall witness the salvation of God.’”

 ---